ankitdani/notes/README.md

 # notes
-Get all the notes record from the Parma API
+The project gathers all the recorded notes from the Parma API using Ruby.

+# Important links

+[Click here](https://developers.parma.ai/api-docs/index.html) to check the Parma Swagger API document.